mbarcia/CSV-Payments-PoC/examples/csv-payments/README.md

 - **Loki**: Aggregates and stores logs from all services

 ### Running with Observability
-Simply running `./up-local.sh` will spin up Quarkus Dev Services with the Observability stack.
+Simply running Quarkus in dev mode will spin up Quarkus Dev Services with the Observability stack.

 ### Dashboards